simon-koenig/RAG/README.md

 ## Example run
+- If you have access to the AIT servers, you can run some of the scripts in bin/
 - Have a look at bin/example-rag.py
 - Run `python3 bin/example-rag.py` from the root directory.

 ## License
 AIT internal use only !
+If you have any questions contact simon.koenig@ait.ac.at